alanlivio/alanlivio.github.io/content/_index.md

       subtitle: ''
       text: |-

-          Users' consumption of multimedia content grows exponentially in Internet, smart devices, social media, and other contexts.
-Multimedia Systems addresses technological issues for enabling and improving consumption, such as content delivery, adaptation, accessibility and personalization, multimedia for local networks, and others.
+          Users' consumption of multimedia content grows exponentially in the Internet, smart devices, social media, and other contexts.
+Multimedia Systems addresses technological issues for enabling and improving consumption, such as content delivery, adaptation, accessibility and personalisation, and others.
+See some aspects of my multimedia research below.

-          My research interests lie in the intersection of Machine Learning (ML) and Multimedia Systems (MMSys).
-I currently contribute to conferences and journals supported by the ACM SIG Multimedia by acting as chair, co-chair, and reviewer.
-I have published 50+ articles (160+ citations and h-index 7 at Google Scholar).
-I have built a strong background in the broadcast industry, where I have made impactful contributions to standardization committees (ITU-T SG16 and Brazilian TV Forum).
-Nowadays, my research focuses on using methods to improve MMSys.
-I have working methods to classify and segment videos and, more recently, to predict user behaviour in 360-degree videos to improve their streaming.

           ### Multimedia Systems <i class="fa-solid fa-video-camera"></i>

-          Multimedia systems deals with the delivery of multimedia data in digital networks.
+          Multimedia systems deal with the delivery of multimedia data in digital networks.
 A multimedia system infrastructure requires components such as protocols, services, middleware, and mechanisms to handle a well-defined quality of service (QoS).

           Some of my contributions in the field are in TV middleware: